at-eee/perm/README.md

 - 32: Error returned from the make program.
 - 33: Error of the "perm_processing.out" subprogram.
 - 34: Error of the "generator.out" subprogram.
+- 35: Invalid arguments for the random data generator.